Partners for Postsecondary Success

 • Diagnostic assessment and placement tools

-• Mandatory "intrusive" advising, attendance, life skills courses, declared courses of study linked career pathways
+• Mandatory "intrusive" advising, attendance, life skills courses, declared courses of study linked to career pathways

 • Improved academic catch-up (prevention, acceleration, supplemental instruction, concurrent enrollment, contextualization, and competency-based digital prep)